Silver Spring, Maryland: Culture

-Stevie Nicks, of the band Fleetwood Mac has credited Silver Spring, Maryland as the inspiration for the title of the band's 1977 song "Silver Springs".
-In a 1998 interview, Nicks said "I wrote Silver Springs uh, about Lindsey [Buckingham].
-And I ~ we were in Maryland somewhere driving under a freeway sign that said Silver Spring, Maryland.
-And I loved the name. ...Silver Springs sounded like a pretty fabulous place to me.
+Stevie Nicks of the band Fleetwood Mac has credited Silver Spring as an inspiration for the title of the band's 1977 song "Silver Springs".
+In a 1998 interview, Nicks said, "I wrote Silver Springs, about Lindsey [Buckingham].
+And I—we were in Maryland somewhere driving under a freeway sign that said Silver Spring, Maryland.
+And I loved the name....Silver Springs sounded like a pretty fabulous place to me.
 And uh, 'You could be my silver springs...' that's just a whole symbolic thing of what you could have been to me."

 Transportation

 The major roads in Silver Spring are mostly three- to five-lane highways.
 The Capital Beltway can be accessed from Georgia Avenue (MD 97), Colesville Road (US 29), and New Hampshire Avenue (MD 650).

 The long-planned Intercounty Connector (ICC) (MD-200) toll road opened in three segments between February 2011 and November 2014.
 ICC interchanges in the Silver Spring area include Georgia Avenue, Layhill Road (MD-182), New Hampshire Avenue, Columbia Pike (US-29) and Briggs Chaney Road.

-Silver Spring is serviced by the Brunswick Line of the MARC Train, Metrorail Red Line, Metrobus, Ride On, and the free VanGo.
-The bus terminal at the Silver Spring Rail Station is the busiest in the entire Washington Metro Area, and provides connections between several transit services, including those mentioned above.
-This transit facility serves nearly 60,000 passengers daily.

-Construction commenced in October 2008 on the new $91 million Paul S. Sarbanes Transit Center, which will further expand the station to facilitate the growing demand for public transportation, due to the increase in population in the Silver Spring area.
-The new center is a multilevel, multimodal facility which incorporates Metrobus, Ride On, Metrorail, MARC train, intercity Greyhound bus, and local taxi services under one roof.
-The project was completed over four years behind schedule and $50 million over budget.
-The center opened on September 20, 2015.